-Joanna Lim, Teacher & Founder
+Joanna Lim, Founder & Partner

 Joanna Lim holds a Master of Education in Learning and Teaching from Harvard University.
 She began her career as an A Levels lecturer, and also served as founding Director of Training at Teach For Malaysia, where she built the professional development for the pioneering cohort of teachers.
 She believes that if we have the courage to reimagine the education system, a new Malaysia is within reach.